rsyncOSX/rsyncuidocs/content/en/docs/_index.md

 ---
 {{< alert >}}

 There are a lot of UI updates in latest release version 2.5.3 (May 14, 2025).
-The user documentation will be updated in some days.
+The update of documentation is commenced and there will be updates the next days.

 {{< /alert >}}